Earthfiredrake/SWL-FreeHUD/README.md

 + Option to hide when going into cooldown (opposite behaviour to HideReady)
 + Option to hide cooldown clock display
 + Pot cooldowns?
-+ Work with action swap outs (Shotgun ammo, maybe fist/ele? what other weapons behave like this?)
 + Integrate with build manager and BooBuilds(?) so that icon placement can be customized on a per build basis

 ## Websites